Description

 'The Sharpe ratio (also known as the Sharpe index, the Sharpe measure, and the reward-to-variability ratio) is a way to examine the performance of an investment by adjusting for its risk.
 The ratio measures the excess return (or risk premium) per unit of deviation in an investment asset or a trading strategy, typically referred to as risk, named after William F. Sharpe.'

-• The ratio of return and volatility (Sharpe) over 5 years of Costco is 1.06, which is larger, thus better compared to the benchmark SPY (0.6) in the same period.
+• Looking at the ratio of return and volatility (Sharpe) of 1.09 in the last 5 years of Costco, we see it is relatively greater, thus better in comparison to the benchmark SPY (0.6)

 Sortino: